AliS25/Flash-Cards-App/README.md

 - [x] Add a view for the back side of the flashcard to display the answer
 - [x] Build in logic to show the answer side when the card is tapped
 - [x] Push code to GitHu
-## Optional
-- [ ] toggle the flashcard between the question side and the answer side
-- [ ] Style the question and answer side of the card to better distinguish between the two sides
-- [ ] Add selectable multiple choice answers beneath the card
-   - [ ] Change the background color of the multiple choice answers when clicked to indicate whether the question waanswered correctly
-- [ ] Further customize and style the card